kr4kennnn/pollclassifier2/README.md

-# pollclassifier2
+# Poll Classifier 2
- This is a semester project for our Artificial Intelligence class
+ This is my Semester Project for Artificial Intelligence class